ioggstream/test-driven-development-101/markdown/01-ttd-01-basics.md

 Writing tests helps the developer to *think* about **how using the function** and being in the shoes of the function user.

+Testing helps to identify produced data and eventual remnants like log files, temporary files, ...

 This improves design significantly!

 ---